stefaan-coussement/Tab/docs/topics/predictable-execution-order.md

 * the *loaded*-message will be logged before the *loading*-message.
 * the value returned by `loadOptions` is not yet assigned to the `loadingURL` and thus the *loaded*-message will log an undefined URL.

-One way to solve issues like this is to introduce a status variable, and to add the URL  as an argument to the callback.
+One way to solve issues like this is to introduce a status variable.
+We also need to add the URL as an argument to the callback to make it available to the callback before `loadOptions` returns.

 ````javascript
 var cache = {}, loadingURL, status;